smwilliam405-bot/student_privesc/student_privesc_template.md

 1. Navigate to the [instructor’s GitHub repo](https://github.com/anombyte93/student_privesc) in your browser
 2. Click **Fork** in the top-right corner
 3. This creates a personal copy under your GitHub username
+4. Now you can just edit online by clicking 'edit' on the template.
+Alternatively, continue following the steps below to edit on your local computer.

 ---